-We have been named a nominal defendant in a lawsuit filed in the U.S. District Court, Southern District of New York, on August 25, 2021, by one of our stockholders, Deborah Donoghue.
-The suit names our President, Interim Chief Executive Officer and Head of Business Development and Strategy, and member of our board of directors, Mr. Thomas Gad as an additional defendant, and it seeks to compel Mr. Gad to disgorge alleged short swing profits stemming from a certain transaction involving our common stock undertaken by Mr. Gad on March 10, 2021 together with appropriate interest and costs of the lawsuit.
-On December 17, 2021, Mr. Gad filed a Motion to Dismiss the lawsuit.
+We have been named a nominal defendant in a lawsuit filed in the U.S. District Court, Southern District of New York, on August 25, 2021, by one of our stockholders, Deborah Donoghue and in a related lawsuit filed in the U.S. District Court, Southern District of New York, on October 10, 2022 by one of our stockholders, Mark Rubenstein.
+The suits name our President, Interim Chief Executive Officer and Head of Business Development and Strategy, and member of our board of directors, Mr. Thomas Gad as an additional defendant, and they seek to compel Mr. Gad to disgorge alleged short swing profits stemming from a certain transaction involving our common stock undertaken by Mr. Gad on March 10, 2021 together with appropriate interest and costs of the lawsuit.
+On December 17, 2021, Mr. Gad filed a Motion to Dismiss the lawsuit by Ms. Donoghue.
 On August 8, 2022, the Court denied Mr. Gad's Motion to Dismiss the lawsuit.
-As a result, the lawsuit will enter the discovery phase.
-We are of the opinion that the claim is without merit and intend to maintain this position in the proceedings.
-In addition, we have been informed by Mr. Gad that he also believes the claim is without merit, that he has strong defenses against such claim and that he intends to vigorously defend the action.
+As a result, the lawsuit by Ms. Donoghue has entered the discovery phase.
+Mark Rubenstein is represented by the same lawfirm as was Ms. Donoghue.
+Mr. Rubenstein had sought to intervene to continue the litigation instigated by Ms. Donahue on her passing, but was denied by the court.
+We are of the opinion that the claims are without merit and intend to maintain this position in the proceedings.
+In addition, we have been informed by Mr. Gad that he also believes the claims are without merit, that he has strong defenses against such claims and that he intends to vigorously defend the actions.
 We have assessed the proceedings and do not believe that it is probable that a gain or a liability will be realized by us.
 As a result, we did not record any loss or gain contingencies for this matter.